 Policy development has been one of the priorities in CAN’s strategic plan.
-Find our more about the policy development process and how to have your say in CAN's policies.
+To find out more about the policy development process and how to have your say in CAN's policies, read on.

 This area of the website contains all the information you need to get informed about and participate in the CAN Policy Development Process.
 Here you have access to the policies, to the ongoing discussions and more.